BCDA-APS/gestalt/docs/commandline.md

 ## Command Line

-While Gestalt can be run without any commands to use it to generate screens from the built-in templates, it's built to be able to take input data from many different files and build screens from user-defined templates.
-The structure of a call using Gestalt is:
+Gestalt has a number of command line options to be able to generate screens beyond just the built-in templates.
+As well, users are able to provide input data in a variety of formats beyond just YAML.

+The structure of calling Gestalt on the command line is:

 > gestalt.py [OPTIONS] [TEMPLATE]